joemoose/psiops/docs/character.md

 | 25 | **Flux**: Describe why your motivations and worldview are constantly in flux.
 When each mission begins, roll a random role (D66), answer the "describe" section as briefly as possible, and play as though that role were yours for the duration of the mission.
 | 26 | **Fugitive**: Describe a high-caliber crime: one that you did or didn't commit (and if so, who framed you).
 Advance if something you did made significant progress towards clearing your name or if you fought off the long arm of the law.
 | 31 | **Gladiator**: Describe an honorable, legendary warrior you admire and aspire to emulate.
 Advance if you fought and bested a powerful enemy using their combat philosophy.
 | 32 | **Guardian**: Describe a person or concept you wish to keep safe and what you seek to safeguard them from.
-Advance when you prevent something from happening that would have caused them considerable harm or when you take significant steps to ensure that they will be better protected in the future.
+Advance when you prevent something from happening that, would have caused them considerable harm or when you take significant steps to ensure that they will be better protected in the future.
 | 33 | **Healer**: Describe your medical philosophy and tell the table the story of your teacher, a renowned and unconventional medicine practitioner.
 Advance if none of your teammates died under your watch.
 | 34 | **Icon**: Describe how you want to go down in history.
 Advance if something you did brought you closer to becoming a legend or ensured a group would always remember your name.
 | 35 | **Mask**: Describe your vice as you would for the WILDCARD role, and describe why you pretend to be eccentric and unpredictable.
 Advance if you removed the mask to protect someone in your path of chaos without giving your true nature away to your enemies.